-In a previous article, we discussed watch magnetization.
-We covered topics like what watch magnetization is, how to tell if a watch is magnetized, what devices to use in order to demagnetize them.
+We covered what watch magnetization is and how to tell if a watch is magnetized, what devices to use in order to demagnetize them.

 Watch magnetization has been a common problem among owners of automatic and mechanical watches.
 Many watch companies have attempted and continue to create models that will significantly lessen or better yet, prevent magnetization from happening.